Clergy and Religious - visitations and appointments

-All Clergy and Deacons, engaged in ministry require habitual Faculties which are granted by the Archbishop or Bishop of the place in which they reside and/or exercise their appointed ministry.
+All Priests and Deacons, engaged in ministry require habitual Faculties which are granted by the Archbishop or Bishop of the place in which they reside and/or exercise their appointed ministry.
 Whenever there is movement to minister in another diocese or parish, they require permission to do so in that new place from the appropriate authority.

 For Religious Brothers and Sisters, Seminarians and Novices whenever there is movement to engage in spiritual or religious activities in another diocese or parish, they also require permission to do so in that new place from the appropriate authority.

-It is expected that all Clergy, Deacons, Religious Brothers and Sisters, Seminarians and Novices coming into the Adelaide Archdiocese for any period of time, make themselves familiar with the principles and guidelines of the Integrity in Ministry, National Catholic Safeguarding Standards and also the Best Practice Guidelines for Interacting with Children and Young People.
+It is expected that all Priests, Deacons, Religious Brothers and Sisters, Seminarians and Novices coming into the Adelaide Archdiocese for any period of time, make themselves familiar with the principles and guidelines of the Integrity in Ministry, National Catholic Safeguarding Standards and also the Best Practice Guidelines for Interacting with Children and Young People.

-In accordance with the Children and Young People (Safety) Act 2017 a minister of religion is mandated to report belief or suspicion on reasonable grounds that a child has been or is being abused or neglected.
-Types of abuse that are legally required to be reported include physical, sexual, emotional/psychological and neglect.
+In accordance with the Children and Young People (Safety) Act 2017 a minister of religion is mandated to report belief or suspicion on reasonable grounds that a child has been or is being harmed or neglected.
+Types of harm that are legally required to be reported include physical, sexual, emotional/psychological and neglect.
 The report must be made to the Department of Child Protection by phoning the Child Abuse Report Line on 13 14 78.